derrian-distro/LoRA_Easy_Training_Scripts/README.md

 ## Installation
-All you have to do to install it is move the scripts into your install of Kohya's SD-Scripts after that to use it you can activate your venv then type this command
+All you have to do to install it is move the scripts into your install of Kohya's SD-Scripts after that to use it you just put this one command into whatever your terminal is. if you're on a linux system or using bash on windows for some reason make sure you flip the `\` to `/`

-for the command line version
+command line version
 ```
-venv\Scripts\activate
-accelerate launch --num_cpu_threads_per_process 12 lora_train_command_line.py
+venv\Scripts\accelerate.exe launch --num_cpu_threads_per_process 12 lora_train_command_line.py
 ```

-for the popup verison
+popup version
 ```
-venv\Scripts\activate
-accelerate launch --num_cpu_threads_per_process 12 lora_train_popup.py
+venv\Scripts\accelerate.exe launch --num_cpu_threads_per_process 12 lora_train_popup.py
 ```